Nicole Appleton

-Nicole Marie Appleton (born 7 December 1974) is a Canadian singer and television presenter.
-She is a member of the British girl group All Saints and Canadian duo Appleton with her elder sister Natalie Appleton.
+Nicole Marie Appleton (born 7 December 1974) is a Canadian-British singer and television presenter.
+She is a member of the British girl group All Saints and the pop duo Appleton with her elder sister Natalie Appleton.

 Early life

 Appleton was born in Hamilton, Ontario, to Jewish parents Mary and Kenneth Appleton.
 She is the youngest of four daughters.
-She has three older sisters; Lori, Lee, and Natalie.
-While growing up she lived in Toronto, New York City, and London.
+Her older sisters are Lori, Lee, and Natalie.
+While growing up, she lived in Toronto, New York City, and London.
+Appleton also holds dual Canadian and British citizenship.